biominer-lab/.github/profile/README.md

 BioMiner is dedicated to building a data mining platform that integrates high-quality multi-omics data management, distribution and exploratory analysis.

 ## For Users
-Please access [the DataHub System](http://biominer.3steps.cn) to analyze and get omics data.
+Please access [the BioMiner System](http://biominer.3steps.cn) to analyze and get omics data.

 ## For Dataset Reviewers